Gluten-free, dairy-free blender pancakes that use oats instead of flour. A healthy Fourth of July breakfast.

 Believe it or not, these pancakes taste like banana oatmeal cookies, but in pancake form.
 The bananas keep them moist, and the flavor comes from the oats, cinnamon and blackstrap molasses.

 If you didn’t want to bother with the berries, these would be great just as Rustic Banana Oatmeal (Cookie!)
 Pancakes.
 And so you know, these pancakes are easier to flip when made sans berries.
 Especially if you’ve got some super-duper large blueberries, like I did.

-When I was taking pictures of the vegan version, I was hoping to have a flag in the background.
+When I was taking pictures of this earlier vegan version, I was hoping to have a flag in the background.
 But silly me placed the flag too high, and I couldn’t be bothered to try and move it.
 Getting the flag into the picture at all was a surprisingly difficult process.
 I actually had the flag attached (with sticky putty) to a stack of canned pumpkin.

 Because, yes, I have pumpkin all year round.